yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 :heavy_check_mark: [Resize node pools](/azure/aks/resize-node-pool) to maximize your applications density (and maximize your nodes usage).

 :heavy_check_mark: Enforce Kubernetes [Resource Quotas at the namespace level](/azure/aks/operator-best-practices-scheduler#enforce-resource-quotas)

+**Utilize Node auto-scaling and bursting capabilities** _to match the scalability needs of workloads_

+:heavy_check_mark: Use [Cluster Auto-scaler](azure/aks/cluster-autoscaler) to scale your cluster based on Demand.

+:heavy_check_mark: Leverage [Scaling **User node pools** to 0](/azure/aks/scale-cluster#scale-user-node-pools-to-0)

+:heavy_check_mark: Use [Virtual Nodes](/azure/aks/virtual-nodes) to rapidly burst to Serverless Nodes (that scale to zero when there is no demand)

+:heavy_check_mark: Review the [B-series burstable virtual machine sizes](https://azure.microsoft.com/en-in/blog/introducing-burstable-vm-support-in-aks/).

  **Use Energy Efficient Hardware** _to leverage cost-effective and power-efficient compute_